RahvinCode/Gearswap/README.md

-# Mirdain-Include Enhanced by Rahvin
+# Mirdain Gearswap Enhanced by Rahvin
+## Now including GearSets-Include by Rahvin

 **Version 1.7.1** · A GearSwap engine for Final Fantasy XI (Windower 4)